-For the nine months ended September 30, 2018
+For the year ended December 31, 2018

-This Management's Discussion and Analysis ("MD&A") supplements, but does not form part of, the unaudited condensed interim financial statements of Urbana Corporation ("Urbana" or the "Corporation") and notes thereto for the nine months ended September 30, 2018 (the "Interim Financial Statements") and the audited financial statements of Urbana and notes thereto for the year ended December 31, 2017 (the "Annual Audited Financial Statements").
-Consequently, the following discussion and analysis of the financial condition and results of operations should be read in conjunction with the Interim Financial Statements and the Annual Audited Financial Statements, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+This Management's Discussion and Analysis ("MD&A") supplements, but does not form part of, the audited financial statements of Urbana Corporation ("Urbana" or the "Corporation") and notes thereto for the year ended December 31, 2018 (the "Annual Audited Financial Statements").
+Consequently, the following discussion and analysis of the financial condition and results of operations should be read in conjunction with the Annual Audited Financial Statements, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All amounts shown in this MD&A, unless otherwise specified, are presented in Canadian dollars.
-This MD&A is current as of November 9, 2018.
-The Corporation's Audit Committee reviewed this document, and prior to its release the Corporation's Board of Directors approved it, on the Audit Committee's recommendation.
+This MD&A is current as of March 6, 2019.
+The Corporation's Audit Committee reviewed this document, and prior to its release, the Corporation's Board of Directors approved it, on the Audit Committee's recommendation.